Harira is a traditional soup in Morocco and comes from the Maghreb region.

 Heat the SOOC Harissa Infused Olive Oil, in a large stockpot over medium heat and sauté the onion, celery, and carrots until the onion turns translucent and begin to brown, about 10 minutes.
 Add the SOOC Sicilian Lemon White Balsamic, turmeric, cumin, hot sauce or chili flakes, sea salt, 1 cup each of the parsley and cilantro, can of tomatoes, the stock and bring to a boil.
 Then reduce to a simmer, add the lentils, chickpeas, a teaspoon of pepper and continue simmering until the lentils are cooked, about 20 minutes.

 Whisk the flour, egg, and lemon juice into 2 cups (470 ml) of water.
-Stir into the soup.
+Stir into the soup, also add the sautéed mushrooms at this point.
 Simmer the soup about 5 minutes more to thicken and serve, sprinkled with some cilantro and a dollop of sour cream or Greek yogurt if you like.
 A wedge of lemon or lime to squeeze over won’t hurt either! 😉